mati-rodriguez80/alpha_blog/README.md

-# ALPHA BLOG APP
+# Alpha Blog App

-This web application is the first one built while doing “The Complete Ruby on Rails Developer Course” on Udemy.
-The goal with this app is to learn some of the next topics writing almost everything from scratch:
+This web application was the first one built while doing “The Complete Ruby on Rails Developer Course” on Udemy.
+The goal with this app was to learn some of the next topics writing almost everything from scratch:

 * Build a front-end layout
 * Build an authentication system where users can sign up to use the application
 * Implement flash messaging functionality
-* Build an admin user functionality where the admin user has a different level of access than regular users
+* Build an admin user functionality where the admin has a different level of access than regular users
+* Understand MVC structure, CRUD operations, associations, and TDD
 * Browse blog posts that are in the application written by other users or yourself
 * Look at other users which are using the application
+* Look at posts based on categories
 * Implement pagination
-* Look at posts based on categories
 * Etc.

 ## Clone Repository